rbind/njtierney.com/content/post/2016-11-06-simple-s3-methods.markdown

 Here we go.

 Writing functions in R is an important skill for anyone using R. S3 methods allow for functions to be generalised across different classes and are easy to implement.
-Whilst many R users are be adept at creating their own functions, it seems that there is room for many more to take advantage of R's S3 methods.
+Whilst many R users are adept at creating their own functions, it seems that there is room for many more to take advantage of R's S3 methods.
 This paper provides a simple and targeted guide to explain what S3 methods are, why people should them, and how they can do it.

 A standard principle of programming is DRY - Don't Repeat Yourself.
 Under this axiom, the copying and pasting of the same or similar code (copypasta), is avoided and instead replaced with a function, macro, or similar.
 Having one function to replace several of the same or similar coded sections simplifies code maintenance as it means that only one section of code needs to be maintained, instead of several.
 This means that if the code breaks, then one simply needs to update the function, rather than finding all of the coded sections that are now broken.